prisma/docs/content/200-concepts/050-overview/300-prisma-in-your-stack/02-graphql.md

 In the resolver of a GraphQL query, Prisma typically reads data from the database to return it in the GraphQL response.
 In the resolver of a GraphQL mutation, Prisma typically also writes data to the database (e.g. creating new or updating existing records).

+## Other GraphQL Resources

+Prisma curates [GraphQL Weekly](https://www.graphqlweekly.com/), a newsletter highlighting resources and updates from the GraphQL community.
+Subscribe to keep up-to-date with GraphQL articles, videos, tutorials, libraries, and more.